10 Ways To Support Your Gut And Improve Your Diet At The End Of Summer

 "If I am feeling like I need to get back on track after some summer indulgence, I keep a few fundamental tactics in mind: hydration; more home-cooked meals; low-inflammatory, whole foods; and blood sugar balance.
 That involves healthy fats, moderate protein, high-quality carbohydrates.
 As long as I stay nutritionally aligned with these principles, I know I can't go wrong.
 A question I have also started to ask myself before eating is, 'Will my body be grateful for what I am about to put into it?'
 Not only does this help me look at food through the lens of nourishment, rather than restriction, but bringing more intention and mindfulness to my meals helps prevent the cycle mentality."

-"My favorite way to reset is to do a pantry and/or fridge clean-out.
+"My favorite way to reset for fall is to do a pantry and/or fridge clean-out at the end of the summer season.
 Toss that cereal that's been sitting in the back of your cabinet, and make room for new healthy foods.
 Setting yourself up with the right products is half the battle.
 After all, if you don't have healthy foods readily available, you're not going to eat them!"

 "Because fresh produce is always at its most swoon-worthy in the summertime, I usually stay pretty healthy with my weeknight eating.
 Weekend or holiday drinks and dessert, on the other hand...not so much.
-My favorite way to reset is by giving my liver a little break by removing its three biggest vices—sugar, alcohol, and caffeine—for a week."
+My favorite way to reset is by giving my liver a little break by removing its three biggest vices—sugar, alcohol, and caffeine—for a week.
+This is something I do every fall with my clients, and they always see incredibly quick results—clearer skin, calmer tummies, and after the initial hump, lots more energy."

-"Since your gut is the foundation of your health, I try to work on boosting my microbiome health.
+"Since your gut is the foundation of your health, I try to work on boosting my microbiome health, so I'm prepared for before fall and cold season hits.
 While healing your gut is a journey, I jump-start it with a bone broth cleanse.
 By sipping on bone broth or doing a period of bone broth fasting, otherwise known as brothing, I give my gut a break from irritating foods and provide it with super-healing nutrients like collagen, which works to repair the gut lining.
 When I'm done with the bone broth fast, I sip a cup of bone broth with every meal and up my intake of probiotic-rich foods like sauerkraut to get in more good immune-boosting bacteria."